2024 NHL entry draft

+The event was held at Sphere in Paradise, Nevada.

-The 2024 NHL entry draft was the 62nd entry draft for the National Hockey League.
-It was held on June 28–29, 2024, at Sphere in the Las Vegas Valley.
+The 2024 NHL entry draft was the 62nd draft for the National Hockey League.
+It was held on June 28–29, 2024, at Sphere in Paradise, Nevada.
 As per their April 2024 agreement, all draft rights held by the deactivated Arizona Coyotes franchise were transferred to the new Utah Hockey Club.
 The San Jose Sharks held the first overall pick for the first time in franchise history.
 The first three selections were Macklin Celebrini by the San Jose Sharks, Artyom Levshunov by the Chicago Blackhawks, and Beckett Sennecke by the Anaheim Ducks.

-The event was held at Sphere in Paradise, Nevada.

 Eligibility

 Ice hockey players born between January 1, 2004, and September 15, 2006, were eligible for selection in the 2024 NHL entry draft.
 Additionally, un-drafted, non-North American players born in 2003 were eligible for the draft; and those players who were drafted in the 2022 NHL entry draft, but not signed by an NHL team and who were born after June 30, 2004, were also eligible to re-enter the draft.